21st Biennale of Sydney

 This is the big one: a full-dress retrospective of an American original who used his own body, cast in wax or filmed in his claustrophobic studio, to expand the definition of sculpture and to map and measure a world.
 The show has been organized by Kathy Halbreich, MoMA’s outgoing associate director, and it migrates from Basel to New York in October.

 Opens March 29

 The largest showcase in 50 years for the Romantic painter who bridges the gap between the revolutionary neoclassicism of David and the realism soon to come from Courbet and Manet.
 Delacroix lived long and shifted styles often, and alongside the Louvre’s own, miles-over-the-top Death of Sardanapalus, expect more than 180 works that jostle from careful landscapes to histrionic religious imagery.
 Travels to New York in the fall.

 Opens March 31

-She began as a philosopher, and in her drawings, videos, and performances where viewers sign legally binding contracts, Piper has always kept one eye trained on the primordial meanings of art and aesthetics.
+She began as an artist and then studied philosophy.
+In her drawings, videos, and performances where viewers sign legally binding contracts, Piper has always kept one eye trained on the primordial meanings of art and aesthetics.
 She is known, however, for being inflexible — last year Artforum published two endless letters from her, quibbling about the most picayune points — and the success of this long-awaited show may come down to how well she plays with others.